wkallhof/FooCoin/README.md

-## WadeCoin
+## FooCoin

-WadeCoin is an educated attempt to build a basic cryptocurrency based off of concepts and functionality of Bitcoin.
+FooCoin is an educated attempt to build a basic cryptocurrency based off of concepts and functionality of Bitcoin.

 ### Features
  - [x] Blockchain